The name of the main character and why she was given her name is one of my favorite parts of the book.

 I lived in Miami for a little over 15 years.
 I've seen many many homeless.
 The sights of the homeless influenced the book greatly.

-Technology greatly influenced my thought about equality:
+Technology greatly influenced my thoughts about equality:

 Financial knowledge greatly influenced my thoughts about equality: